BenjaminKaganovitch/BenjaminKaganovitch/README.md

 I am a dedicated and ambitious software developer with a secondary passion for cybersecurity and quantum computing.
 Currently, I'am duel enrolled at both Fort Richmond Colligate and Manitoba Institute of Trades and Technology, studying software development.  .

 I have valuable experience as a software developer at CanU Canada, where I created front-end and back-end applications to accept and manage program applications, attendance records, and scholarship applications.
 I also served as the Chief Technology Officer of an e-commerce company that I co-founded.
-Further, I worked as the program developer and lecturer for the CanU Canada Physics Program, based within the University of Manitoba campus.
+Further, I worked as the program facilitator and lecturer for the CanU Canada Physics Program, based within the University of Manitoba campus.

 As a competitor in numerous cybersecurity contests, including the Canadian Cyber Defense Challenge, Cyber Patriot, and CyberTitans, I have consistently scored high marks and even earned a silver place as team captain.
 I was excited to return as the team captain for this year's CyberTitans competition in 2023, where we placed 4th.